Francisco Menéndez (Black soldier): In Florida

 After 1738, Menéndez was appointed civil and military leader of the newly built Fort Mose, established for the community of freed Blacks.
 On December 28, 1739, Menéndez and Ana María de Escovar have a Catholic wedding ceremony to formalize their marriage.
-From this base, Menéndez led several raids against British Carolinian plantations, and inspired further unrest amongst the enslaved population in the province of Carolina.
+From this base, Menéndez led several raids against plantations in the Carolinas, and inspired further unrest amongst slaves in the colony of South Carolina.
 In 1740, a British expeditionary force invaded Florida and captured Fort Mose during the War of Jenkins' Ear.
-Days later, Spanish and Fort Mose militiamen counter-attacked and defeated the British, forcing them to retreat from the region.
-Fort Mose was destroyed during the battle but the governor again commended Menéndez and his troops, including in letters to the king.
+Days later, Spanish and Fort Mose militiamen counter-attacked and recaptured the fort, forcing the British to retreat from the region.
+Fort Mose was destroyed during the second battle but the governor again commended Menéndez and his troops, including in letters to the king.
 Menéndez also wrote to the king, requesting compensation for his services on at least two separate occasions, but he was unsuccessful.